opencomputeproject/SAI/doc/SAI-Proposal-Debug-Counters.md

 ### Checking debug counter capability
+Application can query the ASIC support for counters of certain family by sai_query_attribute_enum_values_capability

+Consider a case where a certain ASIC can only count the value of 2 drop reasons A and B together, meaning only A+B can be tracked.
+The ASIC can also count drop reason C independently.
+Future extension of query enum capabilities might return a list of lists.
+If a certain drop reason can be counted by itself, it will be in a separate list.
+If certain drop reasons can be counted only together, they will be in one list.
+So for our example, capability list will be {{A,B},{C}}

-Application can query the ASIC support for counters of certain family by sai_query_attribute_enum_values_capability Application can query the amount of ASIC available debug counters of certain family by generic CRM sai_object_type_get_availability, using SAI_DEBUG_COUNTER_ATTR_TYPE as an attribute if needed
+Application can query the amount of ASIC available debug counters of certain family by generic CRM sai_object_type_get_availability, using SAI_DEBUG_COUNTER_ATTR_TYPE as an attribute if needed

 ### Counting packet which is dropped by multiple reasons